Sport

 Theme year 2023

 Most status holders who come to live in the municipality have great resilience.
 They are relatively young and motivated to actively participate in Dutch society.
 However, a number of health risks are known, such as substance use and an increased risk of diabetes and other chronic conditions.
 The health of status holders is not a given, but can be positively influenced by focusing on prevention in a broad sense.
-Quickly guiding people, providing information, early detection, accessible facilities and good care help maintain good health.
+Quickly guiding people, providing information, early detection, accessible facilities and good care help them maintain good health.
 Having a meaningful daytime activity such as work, education or other forms of participation also has a major influence on health.
-Just as with other residents, attention to a healthy lifestyle is also important to prevent health complaints and health inequalities in the (longer) term.
+Just like with other residents, attention to a healthy lifestyle is also important to prevent health complaints and health inequalities in the (longer) term.
 Focusing on prevention can reduce care and support costs, the use of social assistance and other municipal facilities in this sense.
 Above all, health has a positive influence on the social participation and integration of status holders.
 Many municipalities therefore invest in a healthy lifestyle with a view to vital and active citizens.

 Obesity